Make-School-Courses/OLD-BEW-1.2-Authentication-and-Associations-Django/Projects/04-polls-redux.md

         fields = ['question_text', 'pub_date']
 ```

-This indicates that the `QuestionCreateForm` should use _all_ fields from the `Question` model class.
+This indicates that the `QuestionCreateForm` should use the 'question_text' and 'pub_date' fields from the `Question` model class.
 This is preferred to writing our own fields here, so that if they were to ever change in the `Question` class, they would be updated in the `QuestionCreateForm` class as well.

 Finally, we'll need a _template_ to display our form.
 In `polls/templates/polls`, create a file called `create.html` and give it the following contents: